-Taking things personally all too often drains you of your mental and emotional stamina.
-You need to develop a way to avoid getting wounded by everything that’s hurled at you to hurt you.
-You need to find sense and peace in your own grasp of the events, not what others give you to believe.
+If you constantly take things personally, then you need to have some ready-at-hand strategies to avoid getting wounded by hurtful words hurled at you.
+Once you are armed with the right strategies, you start to find sense and peace in your own grasp of the events, not what others give you to believe.

 Now, that is something this Instagram and Snapchat generation seems to lack.
 Despite all the good the millennials and Gen Z have done on issues like gender equality and climate change, they seem to take offence easily.
 For all their potential to make big impacts on the future, they tend to get upset by what other people say more often than not.

 Of course, given their age, they aren’t quite equipped to handle the roughness of the world, and they can be forgiven for that.
 But this flaw of taking things personally is true of experienced people from older generations too.
 So, there is a general lesson for everyone of them here.You don't always need to take on the burden of other people’s actions.
 Keep that in mind.
 Click To Tweet